Infant Safe Haven Laws - Tennessee

 Citation: Ann.
 Code § 36-1-142

-Failure of the mother to visit or seek contact with the infant for 30 days after the date of relinquishment and failure to seek contact with the infant through the department or to revoke the voluntary delivery within 30 days after notice was given, which shall cumulatively be no less than 90 days after the child was relinquished, shall be a basis for termination of parental rights.
+Failure of the mother to visit or seek contact with the infant for 30 days after the date of the infant was voluntarily delivered and failure to seek contact with the infant through the department or to revoke the voluntary delivery within 30 days after notice was given, which shall cumulatively be no less than 90 days after the child was voluntarily delivered, shall be a basis for termination of parental rights.

 A mother who voluntarily delivers an infant may revoke such voluntary delivery by applying to the court no later than 30 days after notice was given.
 After 30 days, no voluntary delivery shall be set aside except upon clear and convincing evidence of duress, fraud, or intentional misrepresentation.

 The notice shall specify that any father who fails to claim paternity by contacting the department or registering with the putative father registry within 30 days of the last publication shall be barred from thereafter bringing any action to establish paternity of the infant.
-It shall also specify that such failure shall constitute abandonment of any right to notice of, or to participate in, any judicial proceeding for the adoption of such infant, and that consent of such putative father shall not be required for adoption of the infant.
+It shall also specify that such failure shall constitute abandonment of any right to receive notice of or participate in any judicial proceeding for the adoption of the infant, and that consent of the putative father shall not be required for adoption of the infant.